Completions to Discrete Probability Distributions in Log-linear Models: Introduction

 Probability completion problems were first considered in \cite{kahle2017geometry,kubjas2014matrix}, where they study completions to the independence model of two or more random variables.
 As the independence model is the intersection of the space of rank one tensors and the probability simplex, this may be regarded as a type of low rank tensor completion problem as in \cite{singer2010uniqueness,kiraly2012algebraic,kiraly2015algebraic,bernstein2020typical}.
 More generally, probability completion problems may be understood as problems in compressed sensing as described in \cite{breiding2023algebraic}.

+We demonstrate an example of a probability completion problem: the Hardy-Weinberg curve used in genetics is a statistical model whose probability distributions represent the probabilities of passing on certain traits from parents to their offspring.
+In the case of a trait with a dominant gene $X$ and a recessive gene $Y$, there are three genotypes that can be passed on---these are the homozygous combinations $XX$ and $YY$, and the heterozygous combination $XY$.
+Using the variables $x$ and $y$ for the probabilities of passing on the homozygous combinations $XX$ and $YY$ respectively, and ussingular locus of maping $z$ for the probability of passing on the heterozygous combination $XY$, the Hardy-Weinberg model $\mathcal{M}$ of possible probability distributions is defined by the equations $z^2-4xy = 0$ and $x+y+z=1$, where all coordinates are non-negative.
+This curve is depicted in Figure \ref{fig:HardyWeinberg}.

+The projections onto either the first coordinate or the second coordinate are injective and the image in both cases is the interval $[0,1]$.
+That is, a point on the Hardy-Weinberg curve is uniquely completable from its first coordinate or its second coordinate.
+Equivalently, if the probability of either homozygous combination $XX$ or $YY$ being passed on is known, all probabilities can be determined.
+However, the projection onto the third coordinate is a $2$-to-$1$ mapping for $0\le z<1/2$ and the image of the projection is $[0,1/2]$.
+Thus, from a known $z$ coordinate less than $1/2$, there are two completions to a point of the Hardy-Weinberg curve.
+Equivalently, given that the probability of the heterozygous combination $XY$ being passed on is known and less than $1/2$ there are two possible probabilities for the homozygous combinations $XX$ and $YY$ to be passed on.

-We are concerned with probability completion problems where the statistical model $\mathcal{M}$ is a log--linear model, the restriction of a toric variety to the probability simplex.
-The class of log--linear models encompasses many well--studied discrete models such as discrete graphical models, hierarchical models, and staged--tree models \cite{serkan2002grobner,serkan2007finiteness,aida2022staged}.
-Log--linear models are also important as their Markov bases are understood and may be used in sampling algorithms as described in \cite{sturmfels1998algorithms,sullivant2018algebraic}.
+We are concerned with probability completion problems where the statistical model $\mathcal{M}$ is a log-linear model, the restriction of a toric variety to the probability simplex.
+The class of log-linear models encompasses many well-studied discrete models such as discrete graphical models, hierarchical models, and staged-tree models \cite{serkan2002grobner,serkan2007finiteness,aida2022staged}.
+Log-linear models are also useful as their Markov bases are understood and may be used in sampling algorithms as described in \cite{sturmfels1998algorithms,sullivant2018algebraic}.

-We use the well--understood geometry of toric varieties to infer properties of the log--linear model and the completion problem.
-For example, the algebraic moment map relates the topology of a given log--linear model $\mathcal{M}$ with the topology of a specific polytope.
-Many results concerning a log--linear model can then be deduced by studying this polytope, in particular, its facial structure.

-Our main contributions are twofold.
-We enumerate the number of completions of a partial observation to a log--linear model under mild conditions and we determine an effective algorithm of describing the completable region---which consists of partial observations that are completable to the log--linear model.
-These results are summarized in Theorem \ref{thm:boundary-interior-image}, Theorem \ref{thm:boundary-completions}, and Theorem \ref{thm:interior-completions}.
-We illustrate these results with several examples, some of which are relevant for applications.
+Our main contributions are in showing that the behaviour demonstrated for the Hardy-Weinberg curve is typical.
+Precisely, we prove that for a log-linear model $\mathcal{M}$ and suitable set of observed outcomes $E\subseteq[n]$, there is either a unique completion or there are two completions for every point with non-zero coordinates in the completable region.
+Further, we use the relationship between toric varieties and polyhedral geometry to identify precisely when there is one completion and when there are two completions.
+These results are given in Theorem \ref{thm:boundary-completions} and Theorem \ref{thm:interior-completions}.